If you are like me, you grew up enthralled by books that told tales of the Sasquatch and the Jersey Devil, of telekinesis and remote viewing.

-It means that you might be disappointed by the humdrum, empirically rigorous world of laboratory science, and wanting to recapture that old sense of magic within a mainstream intellectual framework.
+It means that you might be disappointed by the humdrum, empirically rigorous world of laboratory science, and want to recapture that old sense of magic within a mainstream intellectual framework.

 1. Religious Studies

 My friend got to learn about the most far-out things imaginable, from all the world’s faith traditions, from voodoo ceremonies where practitioners were possessed by loa who made them dance and utter magical incantations, to Buddhist monks disappearing in a rainbow as they passed away, leaving behind only fingernails and hair.

-(There are, of course, also some excellent New Age institutions with varying levels of accreditation, such as the Institute for Noetic Sciences inSan Francisco…but that’s a topic for another article entirely.)
+(There are, of course, also some excellent New Age institutions with varying levels of accreditation, such as the Institute for Noetic Sciences in San Francisco…but that’s a topic for another article entirely.)

 2. Folklore and Mythology

-This is another excellent program of study offered at such venerable institutions asHarvardUniversity.
+This is another excellent program of study offered at such venerable institutions as Harvard University.
 Its focus is to document and study oral traditions, both those of the most ancient foreign cultures and the most down-home local urban legends.

-I met an archaeology student when I was studying abroad inEnglandwho was heavily into this stuff.
+I met an archaeology student when I was studying abroad in England who was heavily into this stuff.
 His professors tried to gently point him away from his more fantastical theories and obsessions (as there are definitely enough cranks making false claims out there already, particularly when it comes to the so-called Holy Lands).